diggydude/bolthole-bbs/README.md

 * `Stem` shows replies (and their descendants) to the post currently being viewed.

 Filter selection is "sticky," i.e., the selected filter will remain in effect until you select another one, except when initiating a search.
 Then the filter will revert to the Branch filter so you can see all of the search results.
-You can change the filter again in search mode, and it will be sticky until one of the above described events is repeated.
+You can change the filter again in search mode, and it will be sticky until you change it again or do another search.

 When a forum search is performed, the search results will be cached locally so you can browse them.
 Click "Clear Search" to return to normal operation.